hummusonrails/personal-site/src/posts/2021-10-13-remote-first-teams.md

 ### Ben Greenberg
 #### October 13, 2021

 It has now been several years since I began working for fully remote-first teams in software.
-My journey in a completely distributed team began before the pandemic, and before countless numbers of people were thrust into this territory unprepared.
+My journey in a completely distributed team began before the pandemic arrived, and before countless numbers of people were thrust into this territory unprepared.

 Over the years I have observed several habits of remote-first teams that enable productivity, happiness and success.
 What I describe here is what has worked for me, and what I have seen work best in the places I've been.
 It does not mean that it is the only way.
 I encourage you to experiment and find the paths that fit your and your team.